aflyingcougar/homelab/README.md

 ## 👋 Introduction

-The following components will be installed in your [k3s](https://k3s.io/) cluster by default.
+The following components will be installed in your [Talos](https://talos.dev/) cluster by default.
 Most are only included to get a minimum viable cluster up and running.

 - [flux](https://toolkit.fluxcd.io/) - GitOps operator for managing Kubernetes clusters from a Git repository
-- [kube-vip](https://kube-vip.io/) - Load balancer for the Kubernetes control plane nodes
+- [kube-vip](https://kube-vip.io/) - Load balancer for the Kubernetes control plane nodes ##TODO: REMOVE
 - [metallb](https://metallb.universe.tf/) - Load balancer for Kubernetes services
 - [cert-manager](https://cert-manager.io/) - Operator to request SSL certificates and store them as Kubernetes resources
 - [calico](https://www.tigera.io/project-calico/) - Container networking interface for inter pod and service networking